-Although this CRS report estimates that a 55-ship LCS program might have a total acquisition cost of about \$22.5 billion, Navy officials acknowledge that the cost of individual LCS mission modules and the ratio of mission modules to LCSs are not yet clear, and that the potential total acquisition cost of the LCS program, including mission modules, is therefore unknown.
+Although this CRS report estimates that a 55-ship LCS program might have a total acquisition cost of about \$24.3 billion, Navy officials acknowledge that the cost of individual LCS mission modules and the ratio of mission modules to LCSs are not yet clear, and that the potential total acquisition cost of the LCS program, including mission modules, is therefore unknown.
 Supporters could argue that total program cost will become clearer as the Navy works through the details of the program.
-Skeptics could argue that a major acquisition program like the LCS program should not be initiated until its potential total costs are better understood.
+Skeptics could argue that the potential total costs of a major acquisition program like the LCS program should be understood.